bagusok/bagusok/README.md

 # 👏 Hi There
-<p>My name is **Rizqi Bagus Andrean**, I am someone who likes technology.
+<p>My name is <b>Rizqi Bagus Andrean</b>, I am someone who likes technology.
 I like to make tools that make it easier in everyday life✌️</p>

 ```javascript
 const profiles = {